DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 | <ins>**Connection**</ins>            	|  |
 | **Host**                 			| Specify the **Host** for the SFTP site <br> *Note: SFTP:// is not required* |
 | **Port**                			| Specify the **Port** for the SFTP site|
+| **Disable delete**          | When set to _Yes_, the file will not be deleted from the import path.
+This is useful where you don't have edit rights on the connection and don't want to see an error in the connection log.
 | <ins>**Credentials**</ins>      			|  |
 | **User**                 			| Specify the **Username** used for authentication to the SFTP site |
 | **Password**                  	| Specify the **Password** used for authentication to the SFTP site. <br> *Note: this is encrypted and displayed as ……. within the form.* |